Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/ccs_cloud_intro.md

 ## Importing an example project to CCS Cloud

-- The recommended way to start using MCU+SDK with CCS Cloud is to start with an example project.
+- The recommended way to start using @VAR_SDK_NAME with CCS Cloud is to start with an example project.
 You can import example projects from TI Resource Explorer which is another web-based tool for hosting and exploring TI packages like SDKs.
-Refer \ref TIREX_BROWSER_USAGE to see how to open TI Resource explorer in web browser and browse through the latest MCU+SDK package.
+Refer \ref TIREX_BROWSER_USAGE to see how to open TI Resource explorer in web browser and browse through the latest @VAR_SDK_NAME package.
 Once you navigate to example project, you can click on the three dots next to the example and click `Import to CCS Cloud IDE` as shown in the picture.

     \imageStyle{ccs_cloud_tirex_import.png,width:60%}
     \image html ccs_cloud_tirex_import.png "Import from TIREX"